John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.

 Gino Robair and the Way Out Northwest trio.

-Recording for David Sylvian's "When we return you won't recognise us"
+"When we return you won't recognise us" for David Sylvian.

-Solo in the West Texas dessert at artist Jim Magee's The Hill.
+Solo (and with Joe McPhee) in the West Texas Dessert at artist Jim Magee's The Hill.

 A week at the Whitney Museum, NY, interpreting Christian Marclay pieces.